 This hot and sour has converted countless diners to Thai cuisine and inspired more than a few trips abroad.
-It’s a complex mixture of lemon grass, chilies, ginger, garlic, galanga, lime, mushrooms and more.
-Usually a bug-eyed prawn is found floating the yellow water.
+It’s a complex mixture of lemongrass, chilies, ginger, garlic, galanga, lime, mushrooms and more.
+Usually, a bug-eyed prawn is found floating the yellow water.
 This dish is also a brew of powerful antioxidants.

-It’s low calorie, high protein, filled with vitamin c and 1′- acetoxychavicol acetate (ACA), an antioxidant that has been shown to help inhibit growth of cancerous cells.
+It’s low calorie, high protein, filled with vitamin c and 1′- acetoxychavicol acetate (ACA), an antioxidant that has been shown to help inhibit the growth of cancerous cells.

 Vegetable Summer Rolls

-Spring rolls at cheap takeout restaurants are deep fried grease bombs, stuffed with a stringy mystery meat/vegetable mixture, and dipped in a saccharine sauce.
+Spring rolls at cheap takeout restaurants are deep-fried grease bombs, stuffed with a stringy mystery meat/vegetable mixture, and dipped in a saccharine sauce.
 They’re a guaranteed recipe for a stomach ache and vows to change your eating habits for good.